 Communication Disabilities in the Pacific

-A speech pathology student from Australia outlines her experience working with Fijians with a communication disability and explains what assistance is being provided by the newly emerging allied health professions in that county.
+A speech pathology student from Australia outlines her experience working with Fijians with communication disabilities and explains what assistance is being provided by the newly emerging allied health professions in that county.

 Advances in Speech Therapy in Ghana